TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 module.
 Specifically, any module that contains a ``__path__`` attribute is considered a package.

 All modules have a name.
-Subpackage names are separated from their parent package name by dots, akin to Python's standard attribute access syntax.
+Subpackage names are separated kutoka their parent package name by dots, akin to Python's standard attribute access syntax.
 Thus you might have a module called :mod:`sys` and a package called :mod:`email`, which in turn has a subpackage called :mod:`email.mime` and a module within